 Section 4.
 The Secretary shall be responsible for production of meeting agendas, attendance, and minutes.
 The agenda shall be distributed to the Council members at least two business days prior to any regularly scheduled meeting.
 Minutes shall be distributed to the Council members within five business days after the meeting.
 The Secretary shall also maintain the agenda and minutes archives on the Staff Council network drive and make information relevant to other American University Staff available on the website.
-The Secretary shall also be responsible for reminding the Council of the time, if there are agenda items still needing to be discussed and the Council is near the end of a meeting.
+The Secretary shall also be responsible for reminding the Council of the time, if there are agenda items in queue for discussion and the Council is near the end of a meeting.

 Article VIII: Committees

 Section 1.
 The Policy and Procedures & Onboarding committee shall draft any reasonable revisions of these bylaws and to inform all members of the Council of the current bylaws.
 All proposed amendments to these bylaws shall be submitted to the internal Policy and Procedures committee chairperson for approval.
 It shall be the duty of this committee to review amendments for clarity and compliance with existing American University policies.
 It shall also be the duty of this committee to update the onboarding manual as needed and to find a mentor from current Staff Council membership for new members.

 Section 2.
 The Service committee shall coordinate community assistance (book/media swap, prom dress drive, professional clothing drive, etc.) and fundraising efforts, of both regular (blood drives, annual turkey drive, dollar challenge, etc.) and emergency (disaster relief) nature.